zjleblanc/ansible-policy-enforcement/README.md

    - [Prevent job execution using extra vars with non approved vars](6a.Prevent%20job%20execution%20using%20extra%20vars%20with%20non%20approved%20vars.md) - Validate keys for extra_vars
    - [Prevent job execution using extra vars with non approved values](6b.Prevent%20job%20execution%20using%20extra%20vars%20with%20non%20approved%20values.md) - Validate values for extra_vars
    - [Prevent job execution based on user limitations for extra vars](6c.Prevent%20job%20execution%20based%20on%20user%20limitations%20for%20extra%20vars.md) - Team-based access control on extra_vars
+7. Source code controls
+   - [Only allow approved Github source repos](7a.Only%20allow%20approved%20Github%20repos.md) - Only allow approved source repos
+   - [Only allow approved Github source repo branches](7b.Only%20allow%20certain%20Git%20branches.md) - Only allow approved source repo branches
+8. [Enforce Naming Standards](8.Enforce%20Job%20Template%20Naming%20Standards.md) - ensure Job Template name conforms to our standards
+9. [Restrict usage of an Inventory to an Organization](9.Restrict%20Inventory%20use%20to%20an%20organization.md) - restrict inventory usage by organization

 Each policy example includes:
 - Detailed explanation of the use case